There are some changes coming in our industry's ability to use antibiotics.

+Management is paramount.
 Each animal-production segment will face unique challenges as our ability to address E. coli and Salmonella infections continues to erode.
 Use of some older approved products with significant resistance may actually aid the infection by suppressing competing bacteria.

 For calf scours, it's important that diagnostic tests be performed early to identify the pathogen and, if it's bacterial, determine the antibiotic susceptibility profile.
 In situations where milk replacer is used, talk to your veterinarian before using products that contain tetracyclines or neomycin as there's a good chance E. coli or Salmonella may already be resistant to these drugs and all we'll be doing is eliminating competition for the pathogens.